brunosouza-prog/Apex-Anti-Recoil/README.md

 ### [trigger settings]
 - `trigger_only`: Set to `1` if you want the script to only activate on trigger press, `0` for it to be always active.
 - `trigger_button`: The key that activates the script (e.g., `Capslock`).

+## Don't forget this

+After you run it once and it's all working as expected, go into your settings.ini and make sure debug is set to `0`, otherwise your debug file will get really large really soon.

 ## Security Note